There is no doubt that females have been underrepresented when it comes to presidential and vice-presidential

 This moment of two women running together for a lesser party happened again in 1984 and 2008.
 In 1984, Sonia Johnson and Emma Wong Mar ran together for the Peace and Freedom Party.
 Mar became the first Asian-American to do so.

 In 2008, Cynthia McKinney was the Green Party nominee alongside Rosa Clemente.
 McKinney had served in the House of Representatives between 1993-2003 and 2005-2007.
 Clemente is better known as a journalist and activist but won the nomination for the Green Party.
 Together they got 0.12% of the popular vote.

-This guide gives a brief overview of the major players in these races and their achievements between 1872 and 2020.
+This gives a brief overview of the major players in the presidential races, and their achievements between 1872 and 2020.
 Please note that there were many more minor candidates.